rwhetten/DeepSeqAnalysis/docs/source/re-seq-align-struct.rst

 \

 + Many software packages are available for identifying structural variants in alignments of short-read (usually Illumina) sequence data to a reference genome (`Alkan et al, 2011 <https://www.nature.com/nrg/journal/v12/n5/full/nrg2958.html>`_). `Layer et al (2014) <https://genomebiology.biomedcentral.com/articles/10.1186/gb-2014-15-6-r84>`_ describe Lumpy, a program that detects structural variation in whole-genome sequencing data by synthesizing information from different kinds of read alignment results - split reads (where a single read aligns to two different locations), discordant read pairs (where the paired-end reads from a single fragment align to locations inconsistent with that expected based on the fragment sizes in the sequencing library), or differences in read depth (due perhaps to variation in copy number of a particular sequence in the sample genome relative to the reference).
 A more recent publication by `Becker et al (2018) <https://genomebiology.biomedcentral.com/articles/10.1186/s13059-018-1404-6>`_ describes a Python tool for structural variant detection that uses an ensemble of different structural variant detection programs - BreakDancer (`Chen et al, 2009 <https://www.nature.com/articles/nmeth.1363>`_, BreakSeq (`Lam et al, 2010 <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2951730/>`_, cnMOPS (`Klambauer et al, 2012 <https://academic.oup.com/nar/article/40/9/e69/1136601>`_), CNVator (`Abyzov et al, 2011 <https://genome.cshlp.org/content/21/6/974.long>`_), Delly (`Rausch et al, 2012 <https://academic.oup.com/bioinformatics/article/28/18/i333/245403>`_), Hydra (`Quinlan et al, 2010 <https://genome.cshlp.org/content/20/5/623.long>`_), and Lumpy.
 An extension of this approach (`Zarate et al, BioRxiv 2018 <https://www.biorxiv.org/content/biorxiv/early/2018/09/23/424267.full.pdf>`_) uses parallelization to run some or all of the SV callers BreakDancer, BreakSeq, CNVnator, Delly, Lumpy, and Manta (`Chen et al, 2016 <https://www.ncbi.nlm.nih.gov/pubmed/26647377>`_), on a multi-core computer in roughly the same time required to run a single program.
 Two comparison of results from different software tools have recently been published; one reported results from 69 different packages (`Kosugi et al, 2019 <https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1720-5>`_), while another comparison selected a subset of 10 programs based on different algorithms or combinations of algorithms (`Cameron et al, 2019 <https://www.nature.com/articles/s41467-019-11146-4>`_).
+The latter paper reports, perhaps not surprisingly, that one of the better programs for detection of structural variants in Illumina short read data is Gridss, a software package previously described by the same research group (`Cameron et al, 2017 <https://genome.cshlp.org/content/27/12/2050>`_)

 \